unChaz/sci-fi-5e/srd/classes/warlock.md

 *Prerequisite: 9th level*

-You can cast *jump* on yourself at will, without expending a spell slot or material components.
+You can cast *jump* on yourself at will, without expending a tek skill slot or material components.

 ##### Repelling Blast